Parity-Aware Byte-Pair Encoding: Improving Cross-lingual Fairness in Tokenization: Language Model Training

 \subsection{Sampling Methods}

 Let $\mathcal{L}$ be the set of languages in the dataset, and let $\pi^{\text{natural}} \in \Delta_{|\mathcal{L}|}$ represent the natural distribution of these languages, defined as:

 where $\omega_l$ denotes the number of words (or tokens) for language $l$ in the dataset.
-In this work, we use the number of words as a proxy for language frequency, a common practice when presenting statistics for highly multilingual datasets~\cite{penedo2025fineweb2pipelinescale}.
-We use Temperature Sampling which is defined as:
+In this work, we use the number of words as a proxy for language frequency, a common practice when presenting statistics for highly multilingual datasets~\cite{penedo2025fineweb}.
+In order to create our LM training dataset, we use temperature sampling.
 This method adjusts the natural distribution using a temperature parameter $\tau$ to create a less skewed distribution:

 By tuning $\tau$, the distribution can be shifted towards uniformity, thereby reducing imbalance among languages.